Snorri Snorrason

-Snorri Snorrason (born 14 July 1977 in Reykjavík, Iceland) is an Icelandic singer who rose to popularity after winning Idol Stjörnuleit 3, the Icelandic version of Pop Idol.
-Snorri compares his vocal style to Axl Rose & includes Robert Plant as his biggest influence, his favourite Icelandic artist is Jet Black Joe.
+Snorri Snorrason (born 14 July 1977) is an Icelandic singer who rose to popularity after winning Idol Stjörnuleit 3, the Icelandic version of Pop Idol.
+Snorri, who was born in Reykjavík, compares his vocal style to Axl Rose & includes Robert Plant as his biggest influence, his favourite Icelandic artist is Jet Black Joe.

 Snorri was a contestant in the Icelandic selection to eurovision song contest but did not make it to the final.